splewis/csgo-retakes/README.md

 #### Requirements

-**Only Sourcemod 1.7 is supported.** Releases are compiled using the 1.7 compiler and will not work on a server using an older version.
+**Only Sourcemod 1.7 is supported.** Releases are compiled using the 1.7.1 compiler and will not work on a server using a sourcemod versino earlier than 1.7.

 #### Instructions
 Download the archive and extract the files to the game server.
 From the download, you should have installed the following (to the ``csgo`` directory):